 6. Even among native English speakers, there’s a ton of variation in the language

-7. And one more thing: German was never under consideration to be an official language of the U.S.
+7. And one more thing: German was never under consideration to be an official language

-There’s a compelling story that German was once “one vote away” from becoming the official language of the U.S., but it’s a myth.
+There’s a compelling story that German was once “one vote away” from becoming the official language of the United States, but it’s a myth.
 In 1795, there was a vote on whether to print the federal laws in both German and English.
 A vote to adjourn and discuss the recommendation again failed by 42 to 41, which is how historians believe the story began that German was a hair’s breadth away from becoming an official language.